 Sousa was, of course, wrong.
 Recorded music helped make music more accessible to more people, and helped it grow and evolve.
 And we certainly didn't see the end of singing.

-Mikey Shulman, the CEO of Suno, describes their goal as "first and foremost giving everybody the joys of creating music."
-It's hard to dismiss that vision in isolation.
 According to a 2022 YouGov survey, one in six Americans wishes they had learned an instrument but never did.
-Among those who did learn and later quit, more than half who played guitar or electric guitar regret stopping.
+Among those who did learn and later quit, more than half who played guitar regret stopping.
 The desire to make music is real and widespread.
-The barrier, for most people, is the difficulty of the craft.
+The barrier, for many people, is the difficulty of the craft.
 For some populations, such as those with disabilities, that barrier is even higher.

 Why I'm unconvinced

-Shulman's framing treats creativity as an execution gap: you have something in your head, and the tool's job is to get it out with as little friction as possible.
+Shulman's framing treats creativity as something of an execution gap: you have something in your head, and the tool's job is to get it out with as little friction as possible.
+The promise is straightforward: if the tools can do more, more people can make more output.

 It's not really enjoyable to make music now... it takes a lot of time, it takes a lot of practice, you need to get really good at an instrument or really good at a piece of production software.
 I think the majority of people don't enjoy the majority of time they spend making music.

 We didn’t just want to build a company, let’s say, that makes the current crop of creators 10% faster or makes it 10% easier to make music.
-If you want to impact the way a billion people experience music you have to build something for a billion people
+If you want to impact the way a billion people experience music you have to build something for a billion people.

 Ethics